ivan-hc/AM/README.md

 		am --icons {PROGRAM}
 		am --icons --all

 **Description**: Allow installed apps to use system icon themes.
-You can specify the name of the apps to change or use the "--all" flag to change all of them at once.
-This will remove the icon path from the .desktop file and add the symbolic link of all available icons in the ~/.local/share/icons/hicolor/scalable/apps directory.
+You can specify the name of the apps to change or use the "`--all`" flag to change all of them at once.
+This will remove the icon path from the .desktop file and add the symbolic link of all available icons in the `~/.local/share/icons/hicolor/scalable/apps` directory.

 ------------------------------------------------------------------------
 ### `install`, `-i`